slammers001/portfolio-generator/README.md

 npx ts-node src/generator.ts
 ```
 Follow the prompts to set up your website.
+(After inputting all information, it may take 1-2 minutes to install everything that you will need for your website.
+It's fully normal, and should not take more than 3 minutes max.)

 ## 🚀 Usage
 After generation, navigate to your new website folder: